Matthewgb73/CSUN-3D-Print-Guide/Explanation Of Common Printers Viewed In HAAS Lab.md

  3. Click "Add"
  4. You are done!
 Now STL files can be sliced and printed ![image](https://user-images.githubusercontent.com/80706125/165187184-7500f1ff-f588-46c9-b3ec-7618e5450c4f.png)

  PrusaSlicer might be a better if you are more comfortable with it.
 I personally use cura and havent ran into a problem.
+Ths

  ## Raise3D Pro 2 Plus
   ![image](https://user-images.githubusercontent.com/80706125/165590356-767e4384-61ee-4f77-b4f9-c9f4abaadbf0.png)